 1967 Seiko 6217-7010 GMT Automatic

-DIAL: Original silver "linen" Seiko-signed dial with polished hour indices; original hour, minute, and second hands.
+DIAL: Silver "linen" Seiko-signed dial with polished hour indices; hour, minute, and second hands retain lume.
 Inner city wheel, albeit slightly faded in some places, rotates via crown as designed

-CASE: Original 38mm (41mm w/crown) x 45.5mm stainless steel case.
-Original caseback, with clear and defined inscriptions with no fading.
+CASE: Stainless-steel case measures 38mm (41mm w/crown) x 45.5mm, with a matching caseback that features clear and defined inscriptions with no fading.

 BAND: This 6217 comes a brown leather rally strap, with off-white/cream colored stitching and stainless-steel hardware.
 It also comes with a dark blue and gray nylon NATO strap, with stainless-steel hardware, which plays off the dial of the watch.